tinf15b4-kino/kino-web/documents/UC/UC_ManageFavorites.md

 ### 5. Postconditions
 #### 5.1 Add new favorite
-If a cinema got marked as a favorite, this cinema should be shown in the favorite cinemas-tab and the cinema shpuld get an indication, that it is a favorite.
+If a cinema got marked as a favorite, this cinema should be shown in the favorite cinemas-tab and the cinema should get an indication, that it is a favorite.
+Furthermore the option to mark this cinema as a favorite will be swaped to an option which allows the user to remove the favorite mark.

 #### 5.2 remove a favorite
 If the favorite mark gets removed, this cinema shouldn't be shown in the favorite cinemas-tab anymore and the indication should be vanish.
+Furthermore the option to remove the favorite mark will be swapped to an option which allows the user to mark that ciname as a favorite (start value).

 ### 6. Extension Points